Prep for the future—2017 Scholarship Campaign

-Foresight is committed to offering a diverse, equitable and inclusive program that cultivates a more representative pipeline of future leaders.
-More than two-thirds of our participants receive need-based financial aid, the majority of that is provided by individual donations.
-Thanks to these funds, the program has financially broken even and empowered past students to succeed.
+The Prep for the Future 2017 scholarship campaign directly supports diverse, need-based scholarship students participation in the Foresight Prep @ Oberlin program.
+Foresight is committed to offering an equitable and inclusive programs that cultivate a more representative pipeline of future leaders.
+More than two-thirds of our attendees receive need-based financial aid, the majority of which is provided by individual donations.
+Thanks to these funds, the program has empowered past students to succeed.

 Curious about the students your gift supports?
 Please see below for brief profiles of some of this summer's scholarship applicants.

-Sending a check helps us make your dollars go further by avoiding credit card processing fees.
+Sending a check helps us make your donation go further by avoiding credit card processing fees.
 Checks can be made out and sent to:

 Foresight Design Initiative

 Chicago, IL 60640

 Please include Foresight Prep on the memo line.